Zero Trust - Celerity Limited

 By integrating AI into governance processes, councils and NHS organisations can build more transparent, efficient, and citizen-focused services.

 Innovation in AI must be balanced with strong ethical and governance practices.
-As one participant put it, “If you wouldn’t put it in an FOI, don’t give it to AI.”
+As one London participant put it, “If you wouldn’t put it in an FOI, don’t give it to AI.”

 Key priorities include:

+By embedding security and data governance teams within operational environments, organisations can empower innovation safely.
 This approach not only reduces risk but also encourages a culture of responsible experimentation.

 To succeed, organisations should start with targeted use cases that deliver visible benefits, laying the groundwork for broader adoption.
 With the new National AI Policy, collaboration between central and local government will be key to ensuring consistency, governance and avoiding a fragmented approach.